-I had never heard of a Trunk or Treat until I became a children’s minister a year ago.
-To be honest, I thought the idea was blasphemous to encourage trick or treating.
+I had never heard of a church based Trunk or Treat until I became a children’s minister a few year ago.
+To be honest, I wondered if the idea was blasphemous to encourage trick or treating at the church facility.
 I found out quickly that it was an excellent outreach event to our community.

 Update 10/31/2011 In some communities, church based Halloween alternatives are becoming more popular than traditional Trick-or-Treating.

 How To Plan a Trunk or Treat at Church

 First, make sure your church is on board with this.
 Some churches have Reformation parties, others have autumn events or a Fall Festival.
 As I said, I had never heard of Trunk or Treat before and can only assume it is a regional phenomenon–at the very least it has yet to hit the St. Louis area where I grew up.

 Second, you will want to get enough trunks (cars) to make at least two aisles of cars in your parking lot.
 This will depend on the size of your parking lot, but I found that 6 or 7 cars in two aisles facing one another makes for a smoother operation.
 It keeps the children on your premises a bit longer and allows you to speak more with them and their families.

 Third, provide hotdogs, chips and sodas.
 This is an extremeley cost-effective way to keep the families around that much longer to be able to evangelize, invite and minister to them.

 Fourth, have some games to play.
 (See our Fall preschool games for ideas.)
 They do not need to be big or involved games.
 The kids just need to be able to win more candy.
 You can also hand out gospel tracts as part of their winnings.
 Make sure that everyone wins every time!

 Fifth, and finally, rent a bounce house.
 Inevitably, the church children are going to get bored.
 This will give them something to do during the festivities.
 The children from the community will not want to stick around too long because they want to hit as many houses as possible.